-QuickBooks is a user-friendly program.
-It is also a comprehensive software.
-This means that while it is easy to understand some aspects of it, deeper functions, like adding a fixed asset in QuickBooks, can be complicated for new users.
+QuickBooks is a user-friendly program once you get the hang of it.
+However, there can be a steep learning curve initially because it is a comprehensive software.
+This means that while it is easy to understand some aspects of QuickBooks Online, like recording a fixed asset purchase, deeper functions can be complicated.

 Fusion CPA is staffed with CPAs and accountants who are experienced in using QuickBooks Online.
 We can show you how to add assets in QuickBooks Online and walk you through the process using a host of accounting and bookkeeping software.
 Our team of experienced accounting professionals can help you keep your software up-to-date and steer clear of issues with the IRS.
 The goal is to improve the financial health of your business.
 We look forward to learning more about your business and how we can help you face its current challenges.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.